harrietty/harrietryder.co.uk/src/blog/storybook-with-typscript-customize-cra.md

 };
 ```

-If you were adding `ts-loader` or `babel-loader` here before, note that there's no need to if you're combining your project's webpack rules with Storybook's default configuration - the rule for `ts-loader` or `babel-loader` are getting added from your project's webpack config object now 😄
+If you were adding `ts-loader` or `babel-loader` here before, note that there's no need to if you're combining your project's webpack rules with Storybook's default configuration - the rule for `ts-loader` or `babel-loader` is getting added from your project's webpack config object now 😄

 ### Okay, but what about Customize-CRA?